 We’ve been to Disney World with our family at all ages.
 My daughter Claire was 6-weeks-old on her first trip!
 Taking young children to Disney does come with some, shall we say, special challenges.
 This post is going to give you some tips to traveling to Disney World with toddlers as learned when we visited with our then 3-year-old, Lucy.

 We spent a week at Walt Disney World with our little one, #OhLucy when she was just under the age of 3.
 Here’s what I learned about traveling with a toddler to Disney World:

 Just kidding.
 It wasn’t horrible, but despite being a Been-There-Done-That mom, she surprised me this trip.
 We travel a lot, especially recently with the move.
 Lots of hours in the car preparing for the move to Arizona.
 The kids were pretty much rock stars.
 And we’ve taken multiple trips to Disneyland and to northern California to visit family.

-I thought I had this traveling with toddlers thing all figured out.
+I thought I had this traveling to Disney World with toddlers thing all figured out.